Michigan Highways: Since 1997.

 • Proposed M-113 map, 1960By far, however, the greatest suggested change was to finally construct the original US-131 extension between the Fife Lake area and Acme, but as a two-lane M-113 route instead.
 M-113 would continue northerly from the 90° turn approximately ½ mile north of the M-186 junction, then gradually bend to the west, passing between Rennie and Island Lakes before curving back to north to intersect the proposed US-31 & M-72 freeways at an interchange in the midst of the present-day VASA Pathway system.
 Existing M-113 from the 90° westerly through Kingsley to M-37 would, assumedly, become a western extension of M-186.
 (See map at right.)
 Along with the proposed US-31 and M-72 freeways, this proposal would never come to fruition.

-History: 1927 (Nov 21) – A new, 12.5-mile long state trunkline, designated M-113, is commissioned in southern Grand Traverse Co, from M-42 (present-day M-37) on the west, easterly through Kingsley to jct US-131 & M-131 on the east, near Fife Lake (at present-day jct M-113 & M-186).
+History: 1927 (Nov 21) – A new, 12.5-mile long state trunkline, designated M-113, is established in southern Grand Traverse Co, from M-42 (present-day M-37) on the west, easterly through Kingsley to jct US-131 & M-131 on the east, near Fife Lake (at present-day jct M-113 & M-186).

-1945 (June 26) Updated – The 1.1-mile long segment of M-113 through the community of Walton in southeastern Grand Traverse Co is bypassed by a new 0.2-mile long connection between present-day Union St and the new US-131 alignment opened in 1940.
+1945 (June 26) – The 1.1-mile long segment of M-113 through the community of Walton in southeastern Grand Traverse Co is bypassed by a new 0.2-mile long connection between present-day Union St and the new US-131 alignment opened in 1940.
 The former route of M-113 along Union St through Walton is turned back to county control.
 The net loss to the length of M-113 is 0.9 miles.

-1979 (June 1) – A new angling "cut-off" route is determined as a state trunkline, beginning on M-113 just east of Hodge Rd (5 miles east of Kingsley) and trending slightly southeasterly, crossing the existing M-113 approximately ¼ mile north of the M-186 junction and ending on M-186 approximately 1 mile east of M-113 (1½ miles west of US-131 at Fife Lake).
+1979 (June 1) – A new angling "cut-off" route is established as a state trunkline, beginning on M-113 just east of Hodge Rd (5 miles east of Kingsley) and trending slightly southeasterly, crossing the existing M-113 approximately ¼ mile north of the M-186 junction and ending on M-186 approximately 1 mile east of M-113 (1½ miles west of US-131 at Fife Lake).
 Four decades later, this realignment has yet to be built and may have been removed from the books at some point during the 1990s.

 Controlled Access: No portion of M-113 exists as freeway or expressway.